Weighted sheaves and homology of Artin groups: Introduction

 \section{Introduction}

 The topological theory of Artin groups started in the 60's with classical braid groups \cite{fox1962braid, arnold1969cohomology, arnold1970some}, and was broadened to general Artin groups in the 70's \cite{fuchs1970cohomologies, brieskorn1972artin, deligne1972immeubles, brieskorn1973groupes, cohen1976homology, weinstein1978cohomologies, goryunov1978cohomologies}.
-It has received big attention in connection with problems in singularity theory, hyperplane arrangements, and combinatorics (see \cite{paris2012k} for some references), until recent applications of some special cases to conjectures about hyperbolic groups \cite{agol2013virtual}.
-Therefore any method to calculate topological invariants of Artin groups (e.g. their homology and cohomology) should be considered interesting and subject to possible applications.
+It has received much attention in connection with problems in singularity theory, homotopy theory, hyperplane arrangements, and combinatorics (see \cite{paris2012k} for some references), up to recent applications of some special cases to conjectures about hyperbolic groups \cite{agol2013virtual}.